MicrosoftDocs/azure-devops-docs/docs/pipelines/release/what-is-release-management.md

    and Jenkins artifacts.

-1. **Run the deployment tasks**: The agent then runs all the tasks in the deployment job to deploy the app to the target servers for an environment.
+1. **Run the deployment tasks**: The agent then runs all the tasks in the deployment job to deploy the app to the target servers for a stage.

 1. **Generate progress logs**: The agent creates detailed logs for each step while running the deployment, and pushes these logs back to Azure Pipelines or TFS.

-1. **Post-deployment approval:** When deployment to an environment is complete, Release Management checks if there is a post-deployment approval required for that environment.
-If no approval is required, or upon completion of a required approval, Release Management proceeds to trigger deployment to the next environment.
+1. **Post-deployment approval:** When deployment to a stage is complete, Release Management checks if there is a post-deployment approval required for that stage.
+If no approval is required, or upon completion of a required approval, Release Management proceeds to trigger deployment to the next stage.

 <a name="getstartednow"></a>
 ## Get started now!